fastrgv/RufasSok/README.md

 Most keys work as before, but to PULL a box next to the puller, press the Ctrl-Key while using the arrow-keys or WASD.
 You can also use the numeric-keypad-arrows  U=kp8, L=kp4, R=kp6, D=kp2
-to PULL the boxes (which are no longer pushable).
+to PULL the boxes (reminder: boxes are no longer pushable).

 Hbox, the most capable autosolver, is invoked with the (=)-key.
 Now, the other 2, less-capable solvers have also been added.